PortiaLabiata/STM32_CLI/README.md

         - CLI_OVERFLOW_PENDING controls blocking
     end note```

-The second state machine chanhes it's state depending on from which state the previous transision of the first machine happend.
-It is in developement right now.
+The second state machine follows the first one, one step behind.